mahesh13sankarie/solar-offset-project/client/README.md

 --  npm run dev
 - Execute the above to commands. npm install is used to download bootstrap and etc. while npm run dev is used to run the react app on a server.

+-- Change git config to use university mail.